Table Of Contents_

 With all the marketing hype that gets pushed into the nether it can be difficult to make an informed decision about the best air purifier for allergies and dust.
 There’s a lot of ins and outs when it comes to air purification, but we’ve got you covered.
 To find the best air purifier for eliminating airborne particles, allergens, pet dander, mold spores, and dust from the air, we first researched units online with features like HEPA filters, UV lights and quiet operation, as well as high customer sentiment from people who have actually used the purifiers.

 After finding the best models available, we purchased the top 10 air purifiers to test them out in our own living spaces and offices.
 As soon as we plugged the purifiers in, we tested ease of use, clean air delivery, and overall design quality.
 As the air purifiers did their job, we also measured how loud they were and how effectively they cleaned the air around us.
 With these things in mind, it was easy to choose the Germ Guardian AC4825 to become our top pick.
 This is an AHAM verified product with a UV-C sanitizer and True HEPA filter that cleaned even the toughest molecules out of the air.
-Keep reading to learn more about the Germ Guardian and our other top picks.
+Keep reading to learn more about the Germ Guardian and our other top picks for the best air purifier for your home or office.

 When it comes to purifying your air of allergens and dust, it’s best to be as comprehensive as possible.
 The Germ Guardian AC4825 takes a 3-in-1 approach to air purification through an activated charcoal filter, a True HEPA filter and a UV-C light for maximum effectiveness.
 This approach provides a super comprehensive purification process that eliminates hardy airborne allergens and dust.